How to Make an Italian Cream Cake for a Special Occasion

 In our family, as in most I'm sure, the birthday person gets to pick what's on the menu for dinner and their birthday treat.
 This is the cake my husband and younger son choose when it's their day.
 It's also the cake I make for special occasions, such as my boys' high school graduation parties.
 It never goes unappreciated!

 It isn't nearly as complicated as it appears and definitely well worth the time it takes.
-Enjoy!
+It also freezes well so if you live alone or you're just a couple, you could make the cake and frost it, then freeze half of it or single slices.

 - 5 eggs, separated